sigdialinlg2023/sigdialinlg2023.github.io/HOME.md

-## The panel on the Ethics of Natural Language Generation is open to all.
-Join us on Tuesday, 7/19 at 10:30 am EST [here](https://colby.zoom.us/j/93438451939).

 ## Welcome!

 It is such an interesting and challenging time to do NLG.
 Never have there been more commercial applications for generation, and at the same time never have there been more societal risks for the applications of generation.
 Also, some of the biggest generation challenges remain unsolved and largely unexamined.
 Join us to discuss these issues!